pipelinelabo/datalaiq-wiki/api/kits.md

 }
 ```

-The ID field specifies the dependency's ID, e.g. io.gravwell.testresource.
+The ID field specifies the dependency's ID, e.g. io.datalaiq.testresource.
 The MinVersion field specifies the minimum version of that kit which must be installed, e.g. 3.

 ### Config Macros

-A kit may define "config macros", which are special macros which will be created by Gravwell when the kit is installed.
+A kit may define "config macros", which are special macros which will be created by DatalaiQ when the kit is installed.
 A config macro looks like this:

 ```
 {